Seed treatments still make sense in a dry year

 Disease may be flourishing in your minimum till fields

-In any given year – moist or dry – it’s been my experience that a mere 50%-60% of wheat seed goes down with a seed treatment applied.
-Conditions are still pretty dry across much of the prairies this spring.
+In any given year – moist or dry – it’s been my experience that a mere 60% of wheat seed goes down with a seed treatment applied.
+Conditions might still be pretty dry across much of the prairies this spring.
 I’m convinced that using a treatment to protect the seed and your eventual yield is the right approach to take regardless of the moisture conditions.

-Not only do seed treatments provide protection from a range of diseases that are lying in wait for a developing crop, but they also can protect against insects like wireworm and pea leaf weevil, contributing to an even plant stand.
+Not only do seed treatments provide protection from a range of diseases that are lying in wait for a developing crop, but they also can protect against insects like wireworms and cutworms that might reduce targeted plant populations.

 Seed treatments can also help plants emerge more quickly and establish a strong root system, which will be very important to help plants access moisture and nutrients in the soil if dry conditions persist.
-If cost is an issue, there are some less-expensive product options that can provide some protection depending on the diseases, insects, and conditions that you may be facing.
-Some protection for the seed is better than nothing.
+It has also been known to amplify the “pop up effect” which will allow your crop to get out of the ground quickly and start producing yield.

 Here are some of my customers’ top options when it comes to seed treatment: